cabrerahector/wordpress-popular-posts/readme.txt

 * **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support**.
 Show your visitors how your readers are rating your posts!

 = Notices =
 * Starting version 3.0.0, the way plugin tracks views count switched back to [AJAX](http://codex.wordpress.org/AJAX).
-The reason for this change is to prevent bots / spiders from inflating views count, so if you're using a caching plugin you should clear its cache after installing / upgrading the Wordpress Popular Posts plugin so it can track your posts and pages normally.
+The reason for this change is to prevent bots / spiders from inflating views count, so if you're using a caching plugin you should clear its cache after installing / upgrading the WordPress Popular Posts plugin so it can track your posts and pages normally.

 **WordPress Popular Posts** is now also on [GitHub](https://github.com/cabrerahector/wordpress-popular-posts)!